Japan fights back to win Premier12 final | The Japan Times

-This time, with the title hanging in the balance, Japan’s relievers got to taste both sweet revenge and the title.
+This time, with the title hanging in the balance, Japan’s relievers got to taste both sweet revenge and the championship.

 Tetsuto Yamada gave Japan the lead with a three-run home run in the second inning and six relievers held the Koreans to three hits over eight innings in a 5-3 win in the Premier12 final on Sunday night at the Big Egg.
 The Japanese went 7-1 on their way to winning the tournament.

+“It’s been two years since I was hired as the Japan national team manager and we wanted to win the Premier12 and also win next year’s Olympics,” Japan manager Atsunori Inaba said.
+“All the players have a strong desire to become the best in the world, so this is really thanks to all of the players.”

-Japan manager Atsunori Inaba came out of the dugout in tears after closer Yasuaki Yamasaki struck out Kang Baek-ho for the final out as the crowd at Tokyo Dome exploded.
+Inaba came out of the dugout in tears after closer Yasuaki Yamasaki struck out Kang Baek-ho for the final out as the crowd exploded.
 The players gathered together and tossed Inaba into the air eight times in celebration on the mound.

+“Every game was very challenging, but the players preserved through it all and I think that led to this result,” Inaba said.

+“Of course I’m happy, but our goal was to win as a team,” Suzuki said.
+“So I’m really happy we were able to do that.”

-Nobuhiro Matsuda accepted the trophy and led the crowd in a shout of “Atsuo” during the postgame ceremony.
+Nobuhiro Matsuda accepted the trophy and led the crowd in a shout of “Atsuo (as is his custom)” during the postgame ceremony.

+The chance to win the bigger prize, Olympic gold, won’t come until 2020, but that didn’t dampen the mood at Tokyo Dome.

+Japanese fans sang, cheered and jumped their way through all nine innings, draping the game in a festival-like atmosphere.
+It might not have been the Olympics, but it was title Japan had never won and the fans gave it due reverence.

 Japan fell in an early 3-0 hole after a two-run home run by South Korea’s Kim Ha-seong and a solo shot by Kim Hyun-soo, who spent time with the Baltimore Orioles and Philadelphia Phillies, in the first inning against starter Shun Yamaguchi.

-Seiya Suzuki, who has been red-hot during the tournament pulled a run back for Japan with an RBI single in the bottom of the first.
+Suzuki pulled a run back for Japan with an RBI double in the bottom of the first.

 Yamada then followed a two-out walk and a single with a three-run home run to give Japan a 4-3 lead.